 RISE is seeking applications for its next cohort of RISE Innovators.
-We specifically seek to support innovators with new ideas that have the potential to change existing approaches in teaching and learning, scale to different areas and learners, and improve practice and health.
+We specifically seek to support Innovators with new ideas that have the potential to change existing approaches in teaching and learning, scale to different areas and learners, and improve practice and health.
 This includes ideas from across the education continuum and from all health science education disciplines.

-- Application opens: April 24, 2023
+- Application opens: March 25, 2024

-- Program begins: January 2024
+- Program begins: January 2025

 Innovation Development Program

 - Individual meetings with the RISE Core Team.
 All RISE Innovators meet regularly with key members of the RISE Core Team to elicit better insight into their needs — capitalizing on strengths and working through areas for development.
-These meetings also allow us to engage with concepts more thoroughly, brainstorm solutions together, and build community.
+These meetings also allow us to engage with concepts more thoroughly, brainstorm solutions together and build community.

 Individuals who apply for the RISE Innovation Development Program may be considered for any of the following funding options:

 - Innovation Development Program only.
 With this option, no project funding or FTE support is requested, but those selected will still participate in all other aspects of the program.